-Design, backend, and frontend collaboration problem in scrum teams?
+Design, backend, and frontend collaboration problems in scrum teams?

 Waiting and delay problem.
-The frontend developer had to wait for several days to get an API from the backend developer and a High-fidelity prototype from the designer(eg. Figma Design).
-After several days she could start her task and usually, in the implementation process, she founds some problems, and it will cause them to start a back and forth between BE and FE and Designer.
+The frontend developer had to wait for several days to get an API from the backend developer and a High-fidelity prototype from the designer(e.g. Figma Design).
+After several days she could start her task, and usually, in the implementation process, she founds some problems, which will cause them to start a back and forth between BE and FE and Designer.
 Finally, at the end of the sprint, there was no Done Increment.

-So, How a cross-functional team should work together in order to create a done increment in just a two weeks time-box?
+So, How a cross-functional team should work together to create a done increment in just a two weeks time-box?

 Facilitate sprint retrospective to find the solution

-At the sprint retrospective meeting, the team raised this issue as the main problem, and we tried to find solutions to this challenge.
+At the sprint retrospective meeting, the team raised this issue as the main problem, and we tried to find solutions.

-If we postponed 1 of the tasks to the next sprint, so we will not have a Done Increment at the end of the sprint.
+If we postpone 1 of the tasks to the next sprint, then we will not have a Done Increment at the end of the sprint.

 Based on the Scrum Guide:

 “ Scrum employs an iterative, incremental approach to optimize predictability and to control risk. “